monsoonmaelstrom/book2/book2.md

 “Okay,” Liam says, taking a breath and running a hand through his hair to push it out of his face.
 He steps toward me, and unlike him, I hold my ground, so he takes another step.
 “Okay,” he repeats and wraps his arms around me.

-I stay rigid within his embrace though.
+I stay rigid within his embrace as he rests his chin on my head, though.
 “I hear what you’re saying, *but* I don’t think it’s a good plan.
 And I still think you should have told me about it last night.
 You were already planning this last night, weren’t you?”

 “Yes.
 I was planning it last night.
 And fine, you asked, and I probably should have mentioned it.
 But unless you have a better solution, I don’t want to listen to you tell me it’s a bad plan.”
 Okay.
 I guess I’m still angry.